darthrob6625/Capstone_Project/README.md

 The objective of this Capstone Project is to develop a high-performance predictive model to determine a CalPERS member’s health plan selection during the Open Enrollment period by leveraging a range of relevant features.
 Key features under consideration include geographic location, age, number of dependents, etc. Because members are limited to a predefined set of health plans within California, machine learning classification techniques will serve as the initial methodological framework.

 ### Data Source
-CalPERS has provided data exports with all personal identifiers removed and appropriately masked.
-The analysis will utilize data from 2020 through 2024 to identify the optimal range for model performance.
-These datasets initially comprise 20-25 features and contain more than four million records.
+CalPERS has provided data exports with all personal identifiers removed and properly masked.
+The analysis will use data from 2020 through 2024 to determine the optimal range for model performance.
+These datasets contain 20–25 features and include more than four million records.
+Due to the 25 MB file upload limit, some preliminary cleaning and consolidation were performed prior to upload.